ludocode/pottery/include/pottery/lifecycle/README.md

 ### `BY_VALUE`

 A flag indicating that the value is automatically initialized and destroyed, and assignable by value for both moves and copies.
-Defining this to 1 has the same behaviour as defining all of the following (except overrides, see the next section) to 1:
+Defining this to 1 has the same behaviour as defining all of the following to 1:

 - `MOVE_BY_VALUE`
 - `DESTROY_BY_VALUE`